-Carpets may trap pollutants like dust mites, pet dander, cockroach allergens, particle pollution, lead, mold spores, pesticides, dirt and dust.
-Toxic gases in the air can stick to small particles that settle into carpets.1 These pollutants may become airborne during renovations, vacuuming or even daily activities like walking on the carpet.
+Carpets may trap pollutants and allergens like dust mites, pet dander, cockroach allergens, particle pollution, lead, mold spores, pesticides, dirt and dust.
+Toxic gases in the air can stick to small particles that settle into carpets.1 These pollutants may become airborne during renovations, vacuuming or even walking on the carpet.
 In the home, children are more likely to be exposed to pollution in carpets.
 They spend time playing on the floor and place their hands in their mouths.
 If a large area is covered in carpet, it may be very difficult to remove indoor air pollutants and allergens.2

 How can you protect your health?

 Instead of carpets, chose hard-surfaced flooring and rugs that can be removed and cleaned outside.
 If this is not possible, vacuum frequently with a High Efficiency Particulate Air (HEPA) filter.2 However, vacuuming may disturb settled particles, causing more pollution to become airborne.
 Deep clean carpets annually using dry steam cleaning.
 Make sure carpets are properly dried to reduce the potential for mildew.

 Kitchens, bathrooms and entryways should always be carpet free because they are frequently damp, providing a good environment for mold.
 Use durable mats outside entryways to limit dirt entering the home and provide space for people to put their shoes near the door.